fitchtech/azure-devops/docs/steps/test/visualStudioTest.md

 ## Insert Steps Template into Stages Template

-The following example shows how to insert the dotNetTests steps template into the [stages](../../stages.md) template with the minimum required params.
+The following example shows how to insert the dotNetTests steps template into the [stages](../../stages.md) template.

 ```yml
 name: $(Build.Repository.Name)_$(Build.SourceVersion)_$(Build.SourceBranchName) # name is the format for $(Build.BuildNumber)